Geo-Leo/resume/README.md

   - Build an ArcGIS dashboard app and create graphs of data in Python to summarize data in real time
   - Geocode the locations of police and fire department stations, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset
   - Create a Python script and build a Python/ ModelBuilder toolbox to automate the geoprocessing of data
+  - Assist in locating, collecting, and GPSing new sites into a Geodatabase
   <br><br>

 **Job gap due to the Coronavirus** | _(May 2020 - May 2022)_ <br>